Vancouver-KDD/book-study/06-system-design-interview/lkim/ch-06-key-value-store.md

 **anti-entropy protocol** to keep replicas in sync.
 - involves comparing each piece of data on replicas and updating each replica to the newest version.
 - A Merkle tree is used for inconsistency detection and minimizing the amount of data transferred.
+  - Using Merkle trees, the amount of data needed to be synchronized is proportional to the differences between the two replicas, and not the amount of data they contain.

 ### System architecture diagram